Nigeria: IS-linked extremists kill abducted health worker

 The killing in September of Saifura Hussaini Ahmed Khorsa led to outrage.
 She was abducted along with Liman and Alice Loksha, a nurse who worked at a center supported by the U.N. children’s agency.

-The ICRC, which does not pay ransoms, earlier said it had not been directly involved in discussions on the extremists’ demands.

-The same group of extremists also is holding Leah Sharibu, a student seized in a mass abduction in February.
+The same extremist organization also is holding Leah Sharibu, a student seized in a mass abduction in February.
 She remains captive while more than 100 of her fellow students were released because she is Christian.
 Her mother in recent weeks has said her life was in danger.

-Nigerian President Muhammadu Buhari, who declared that defeating extremism was a top priority when he took power in 2015, in recent days sent three Cabinet ministers to meet with the families of Sharibu and the abducted health workers, his office said.
+Nigerian President Muhammadu Buhari, who declared that defeating extremism was a top priority when he took power in 2015, last week sent three Cabinet ministers to meet with the families of Sharibu and the abducted health workers, his office said.

 Follow Africa news at https://twitter.com/AP_Africa